JoeCodey/ArduinoHomeSecurity/README.md

 The server (either local or in the cloud) will use OpenCV to perfrom intelligent analysis on the data provided.
 The server will then stream the images/video to a web interface with results from the analysis, so that the user can act on the situation.

 ## Web page
 The web page will display the video gathered from the Arducam camera along with the results of the analysis of the image processing server.
-The User can then provide input on their decision to open the door or do nothing and remain anonymous.